 Pay Off Debt

 Another option is to use the money to pay off loans.
-Look at how much you pay in interest compared to the interest you’ll earn from another CD.
-If you’ve got toxic loans like high-interest credit card debt, you might be better off eliminating the debt (and cutting up those cars).
+Evaluate how much you pay in interest compared to the interest you earn on CDs.
+If you have toxic loans like high-interest-rate credit card debt, you might be better off eliminating the debt (and cutting up those cards).

-Before you take that route, make sure you can do without the money.
-That cash from your CD offers security, and you can use it to make high-priority payments (such as your mortgage, auto expenses, and healthcare costs).
-Throwing it all at your debt means you’ll have less to fall back on – but you might also get rid of a few monthly payments, which can help you build up your savings again.
+Before you pay off a chunk of debt, make sure you can do so without totally depleting your cash savings.
+Cash provides security, and you can use it to make high-priority payments (such as your mortgage, auto expenses, and healthcare costs).
+Using cash to pay down debt means you have less of a cushion to fall back on.

-It's always good to have some emergency cash on hand.
+It's always wise to have emergency cash available in a bank account.
 If you want to reduce your debts, that's a great idea.
 Just decide how much (if any) to keep in savings for any surprises.
 An emergency fund can potentially help you avoid taking on debt when something happens.